Get in touch and we'll find you the perfect apartment for your short or long stay.

 Even if you’re not arriving by private jet, you’ll find Farnborough is easy to get to.
 If you’re driving, it’s just a short distance from the M3, or only 35 minutes from London Waterloo by train, with regular services to Southampton too.
 Farnborough North rail station has direct services to Reading or Gatwick Airport.

 Once you’re here, it’s a nice area to wander on foot, with delightful countryside walks around the River Blackwater and the local Hampshire villages.
 Or if you’re in more of a hurry, there’s a regular bus service that connects Farnborough with all the surrounding towns.

 Things to watch out for

-Farnborough Airshow takes place in July every two years (the next event is in 2016), and is a huge two day event that attracts hundreds of thousands of families and aviation enthusiasts.
+Farnborough Airshow takes place in July every two years and is a huge two day event that attracts hundreds of thousands of families and aviation enthusiasts.
 The local roads and public transport are chock-a-block, so the town is best avoided that weekend if you’re not visiting the show!